yjyao/practical-python/Notes/01_Introduction/07_Functions.md

 ```

 When you run your program, you should see the same output as before.
-After you’ve run your program, you can also call your function
+After you've run your program, you can also call your function
 interactively by typing this:

 ```bash